A REFUGE FOR FREEDOM SEEKERS

 If you plan on visiting the site during the months school is in session, Wednesday through Friday, please call ahead.
 Due to a number of school group visits, guided tours of the Coffin home may be limited.
 Please call ahead to find out if your visit may be impacted.Purchase Tickets

-Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a maximum of 10 people, Wednesday through Sunday.
-Cost for these timed, indoor tours is included with admission, but pre-registration is required by calling 765.847.1691.
-Please arrive at least 10 minutes prior to your tour start time to avoid losing your place on the tour.
-The schedule is as follows:
+Due to COVID-19 and social distancing requirements, we are offering special timed, indoor tours for a limited number of people daily, Wednesday through Sunday.
+Cost for these timed, indoor tours is included with site admission, but pre-registration is required by calling the site at 765.847.1691.

 Guided indoor tours

 10:30 to 11:30 a.m. & 1:30 to 2:30 p.m.